babim/docker-acdclitool/README.md

     docker run -it --rm -v /home/ubuntu/.cache/acd_cli:/cache babim/acdcli:single ls
 ----
+--user $UID:$GID is to run as your current user, and not root.

 * This is a good line to wrap in a script.